 Your New Life Begins Today: Contact Illinois Recovery Center

 If you or someone you love is struggling with substance abuse, today can be the daily life changes forever.
 Illinois Recovery Center is passionate about helping our residents better themselves.
 Please reach out to us today to begin your journey to the healthy and happy life you deserve.
 We’re here to provide all the love and support you need along the way.

-IRC has been providing residential addiction treatment for adults and adolescents in Illinois for more than 15 years.
+IRC provides residential addiction treatment for adults in Illinois and the surrounding states.
 Our focus is on helping our clients build the skills to break their addiction and prevent relapse.
 They understand that recovery from substance use is not just about abstinence, but also about restoring physical and mental health, finding a sense of well-being, and learning to cope with triggers and stress in positive ways.

-Once you join us at the IRC, we provide 24/7 support for our clients in order to ensure their well-being.
+Once you join us at Illinois Recovery Center, we provide 24/7 support for our clients in order to ensure their well-being.
 We also provide treatment services that cover a wide range of mental health needs, such as dual diagnosis treatment, cognitive behavioral therapy (CBT), group and individual counseling, mindfulness practices, and family therapy.

 If you’re looking for a unique treatment facility, that can help you provide exceptional support and care, Illinois Recovery Center is the place for you.
 Our facility offers a range of services to help those struggling with addiction find the recovery they need.